- What is FEES?

 Is FEES a reliable way to detect aspiration?

-Multiple studies have shown FEES to be as accurate and with even better sensitivity and specificity than VFSS in detecting aspiration.
+Multiple studies have shown FEES to be as accurate as VFSS in detecting aspiration.
 Visit our evidence based Research Resource page for specific article information.

 How is aspiration diagnosed when the airway is obstructed from view during a swallow?